 2. Use a Checklist

 Check out this post about the first week of school, where I share a helpful checklist for teaching classroom procedures at the beginning of the school year.
-Included in the same resource is a sample lesson plan that gives examples of when and how to practice certain procedures.
+The same resource includes a sample lesson plan that gives examples of when and how to practice certain procedures.

 3. Practice

 As teachers, we know that students learn best by doing.
 This is especially true of learning classroom routines and procedures!
-When students are more engaged, they will be more likely to remember and use the skills you have taught them.
+Students who are more engaged will be more likely to remember and use the skills you have taught them.
 With that in mind, I wanted to share a few fun ways to practice classroom procedures.

 Trial Run